gdepourtales/google-login-hook/README.md

 4. Click the Download JSON button to obtain the file client_secrets.json.
 ![Alt text](/configure-google-app.jpg "Configure Google App")

-5. Replace the file client_secrets.json in com.liferay.google with the downloaded file.
+6. Save the client_secrets.json on your server

+7. Define google.client.secrets.location property in portal-ext.properties with the path to your client_secrets.json

 Then, you're ready to go.
 Deploy the hook and enjoy :)